 This Policy shall be implemented by the CISO and designated personnel (if any).
 This policy has full support from the executive steering committee and human resources.
 This policy is a living document and may be modified at any time by the IT manager, human resources, or the executive steering committee.

 6.1 Pre-Requisites Security Review

-All new extranet connectivity will go through a security review with the Office of IT Manager.
-The reviews are to ensure that all access matches the business requirements in a best possible way, and that the principle of least access is followed.
+All new extranet connectivity will go through a security review with the Office of the IT Manager.
+The reviews are to ensure that all access matches the business requirements in the best possible way and that the principle of least access is followed.